google/cyanobyte/public/content/docs/Generate These Docs/_index.md

 I recommend following the [Docsy Getting Started guide](https://www.docsy.dev/docs/getting-started/) to know how to get started.

+Make sure the theme is setup with `git submodule update --init --recursive`

 Run `cd public && hugo serve` to serve at http://localhost:1313.

 Run `hugo && firebase deploy` to generate and deploy the site.